raphaelsanchez0/Vowel-Consonant-Counter/README.md

 # Vowel-Consonant-Counter

+## Subheader
-A simple python script that counts the vowels and consonants in a string
+A simple python script that counts the vowels and consonants in a strings